Administrator setup for GSSMO

 G Suite Sync for Microsoft Outlook is a Microsoft Outlook plug-in that lets you use Microsoft Outlook as a client for G Suite email, calendar, and contacts.
 Email, calendar events (including recurring meetings), and contacts are all synchronized between G Suite and Microsoft Outlook.
 Outlook Notes are synced with Google Docs.
 Outlook Tasks are synced with your Gmail task gadget.
 And your organization's global address list is automatically synchronized, as well.
 This includes your G Suite users, groups, shared contacts, and conference rooms, and provides contact look-up as well as free/busy information for users and conference rooms.

-Beta feature: Synchronizing Outlook Notes and Tasks with Google Apps are currently Beta release features.
+Beta feature: Synchronizing Outlook Notes and Tasks with G Suite are currently Beta release features.